victorbabiuc/Find-Jiu-Jitsu/PRIVACY_POLICY.md

 - We are not responsible for the privacy practices or content of these external sites.
 Please review their privacy policies if you visit them.

 ## Children's Privacy
-- OpenMatFinder is intended for general audiences and does **not** knowingly collect information from children under 13.
+- Find Jiu Jitsu is intended for general audiences and does **not** knowingly collect information from children under 13.

 ## Changes to This Policy
 - We may update this privacy policy from time to time.
 Changes will be posted in the app repository and will be effective immediately upon posting.